Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-Getversionnumber/index.en.md

 Fetching a Specific Item from a SharePoint List

 ## Objective
-Get a specific item from sharepoint, with all the metadata, that you can then re-use in your flow.
+Get a specific item from SharePoint, with all the metadata, that you can then re-use in your flow.
 In my example we're going with version number.

 ### Steps: